 Recently, however, there has been a push toward alternatives to cigarettes that don’t involve inhaling hot smoke from burning plant matter.
 People love the action of smoking, but smoking itself has long been known to cause a significant array of side effects, illnesses, and chronic conditions.
 This is where the new trend of using a nicotine-free vape to get the same feeling without the harmful chemicals is but is it any safer?

-We’re going to take a look at what exactly a nicotine-free vape is, how it works, and what makes it so popular lately.
-Then we’ll explore all of the potential risks and side-effects from using a nicotine-free vape, and how eventually kicking the nicotine-free vape habit will be better for your overall health.
-Finally, we’ll touch on what exactly you should do if you or someone you love may be facing negative side-effects from their nicotine-free vape, and how to get help from an expert.
+We’re going to look at what a nicotine-free vape is, how it works, and what has made it so popular lately.
+Then we’ll explore the potential risks and side effects of using a nicotine-free vape, and how eventually, kicking the nicotine-free vape habit will improve your overall health.
+Finally, we’ll touch on what you should do if you or someone you love may be facing negative side-effects from their nicotine-free vape and how to get help from an expert.

-What Is Nicotine-Free Vape & Why Has It Become So Popular?
+What is a Nicotine-Free Vape & Why Has it Become so Popular?

 A nicotine-free vape is a device that heats a solution of propylene glycol, glycerin, and other additives, forming a vapor that is then inhaled.
-They are used as a vehicle for countless flavors, both with nicotine and without, and have become incredibly popular recently for people that are looking for an alternative to smoking cigarettes that is supposedly “healthier”.
+They are used as a vehicle for countless flavors, both with nicotine and without.
+They have recently become incredibly popular for people looking for an alternative to smoking cigarettes that is supposedly “healthier.”
 This myth of the nicotine-free vape being a healthier alternative to cigarettes is based largely on the assumption that most of the harm from cigarettes comes from the hot smoke created by the burning plant matter.
 In this situation, a nicotine-free vape is technically healthier since it doesn’t create smoke under ordinary circumstances, but they still have some significant health concerns.

 One of the biggest problems with nicotine-free vapes is that recently they have become so popular, especially among the younger crowd, such as teens.
-Many of the nicotine-free vape devices look “cool” and high-tech, resembling a USB drive or futuristic “pod”, and are very easily concealed.
-Since they are also much easier to covertly use in areas where you normally wouldn’t be able to light a cigarette, they have also become a favorite amongst those who use them to vape where smoking and vaping aren’t allowed.
+Many nicotine-free vape devices look “cool” and high-tech, resembling a USB drive or futuristic “pod,” and are very easily concealed.
+Since they are also much easier to covertly use in areas where you normally wouldn’t be able to light a cigarette, they have also become a favorite amongst those who use them to vape, where smoking and vaping aren’t allowed.

-What Are The Risks & Side-Effects of Using Nicotine-Free Vape?
+What Are The Risks & Side Effects of Using a Nicotine-Free Vape?

-Even though a nicotine-free vape doesn’t contain any significant amount of nicotine, there are still some substantial risks involved in using one, as well as some possibly painful or dangerous side effects.
-Since the liquid that is used in most vapes or e-cigarettes is made from propylene glycol, vegetable glycerin, flavors, and other chemicals, even though there isn’t any nicotine there are still a lot of foreign substances that are being inhaled.
+Even though a nicotine-free vape doesn’t contain any significant amount of nicotine, there are still some substantial risks involved in using one and possibly painful or dangerous side effects.
+In addition, since the liquid used in most vapes or e-cigarettes is made from propylene glycol, vegetable glycerin, flavors, and other chemicals, even though there isn’t any nicotine, many foreign substances are still being inhaled.

 Glycerin and glycol are both known to cause noticeable irritation in the upper airway, which can end up being the cause of a persistent cough.
-There are some studies by epidemiological bodies that have linked the use of a nicotine-free vape or e-cigarette to an increase in the overall occurrence of dry mouth, gum irritation, and forms of gum disease.
-They also come with a substantial list of possible negative side-effects that come with every use, including:
+Additionally, some studies by epidemiological bodies have linked the use of a nicotine-free vape or e-cigarette to an increase in dry mouth, gum irritation, and forms of gum disease.
+They also come with a substantial list of possible negative side effects that come with every use, including:

 - Reduced sense of taste